antoinearnoud/book-fortran/chapter2.md

 # Comments

-To write a comment in FORTRAN just use `!` at the beginning of the sentence.
+To write a comment in FORTRAN, use `!` at the beginning of the comment.

 # Break lines